 Objects Conservation, Artifact Conservation:

 In May of 2017, The National Park Service awarded a contract to McKay Lodge Conservation Laboratory for the stabilization of two severely corroded but significant artifacts and for the training of local National Park Service personnel in continued corrosion control maintenance of them.
 Though McKay Lodge Conservation Laboratory was the high bidder, the company and its proposal for treatment and training was considered the most qualified.
-The work was performed within weeks of the award.
+McKay Lodge staff performed the objects conservation work was performed within weeks of the award.

 The two significant artifacts were a cannon and a Fordson tractor, both located within Biscayne National Park, but each located on a separate island among the keys.
 Biscayne National Park is a predominantly marine park located between Key Biscayne and Key Largo, Florida.